sthan3990/mind-mate/README.md

 pnpm dev
 ```

-> Note: Node V18 or greater is required to run the project.
+> Note: Node V16 or greater is required to run the project.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## What is it?
 * TODO: Saba?
 * Final project for Lighthouse Labs

-## Deploy on Vercel
+* Uses Chakra UI components to build responsive and accessible app ⚡️
+*
 ## Contributers
 <a href="https://github.com/sthan3990/mind-mate/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=sthan3990/mind-mate" />